SoftwareAG/c8y-releasenotes/content/release-10-14-0/announcements-10-14-0.md

 The pool of connections to microservices had a limited size (default: 200, separate pool for each microservice on core node).
 This change will allow to smoothen the traffic to microservices in case of sudden short spikes.
 As a result, there should be less HTTP 429 errors in such cases.
 This also means that HTTP 429 errors will be delivered up to 10s after starting the connection with the proxy (instead of 1s before).

 #### Planned

+##### Outage during GA updates

+With the upcoming upgrades of Hazelcast versions used in Cumulocity IoT, there is an expected outage that is being announced per each version.
+If there are any changes to the expected upgrades, announcements will consequently follow:

+* Upgrade included in 10.14.0.0 - Hazelcast version 3.8.1 ( No outage) - current version
+* Upgrade included in 10.15.0.0 - Hazelcast version 5.0.0 ( Full cluster outage)
+* Upgrade included in 10.15.0.2 - Hazelcast version 5.0.0 ( No outage)
+* Upgrade included in 10.16.0.0 - Hazelcast version 5.0.12 ( No outage - patch version upgrade is allowed)
+* Upgrade included in 10.17.0.0 - Hazelcast version 5.1.0 ( Full cluster outage)